RP2K: A Large-Scale Retail Product Dataset for Fine-Grained Image Classification: Related work

 \subsection{Fine-grained image classification}

-Fine-grained image classification is an extensively-studied field in computer vision, which refers to the task of recognizing images from multiple subordinate categories of a meta-category.
-Those subordinate categories usually share similar visual features, thus additional attention is required to deal with them.
+Fine-grained image classification, the task of recognizing images from multiple subordinate categories of a meta-category, has been extensively studied in computer vision research.
+The challenging part of fine-grained classification is that objects belong to different subordinate categories may still look very similar.
+Thus, additional process is usually required for training a robust fine-grained classifier.
 To benchmark the performance of fine-grained image classification algorithms, many datasets have been proposed in the past few years, including distinguishing different animal species~\cite{WelinderEtal2010,KhoslaYaoJayadevaprakashFeiFei_FGVC2011,berg2014birdsnap}, car models~\cite{KrauseStarkDengFei-Fei_3DRR2013} and clothes~\cite{liu2016deepfashion}.
-Comparing to traditional image classification, fine-grained image classification is considered more challenging due to the similar appearance in different subcategories.
-Furthermore, models trained on dataset with images captured under lab-controlled environment may not perform well on natural images~\cite{gebru2017fine}, so that additional domain adaption techniques are required to resolve this gap.

-Retail product recognition lies in the field of fine-grained image classification, as products from different brands or with different flavors will look very similar even to human eyes.
+Retail product recognition also lies in the field of fine-grained image classification, as products from the same brand but with different flavors may still look very similar even to human eyes, see \figref{example} for example.